fullscreen-triangle/pakati/docs/architecture.md

 ---

-## Overview
+## 🔍 Overview
+{: .text-blue-600 }

-Pakati employs a sophisticated **layered modular architecture** designed for scalability, maintainability, and extensibility.
+Pakati employs a sophisticated **layered modular architecture** designed for maximum scalability, maintainability, and extensibility.
 The system is built around the principle of **separation of concerns**, with each layer handling specific aspects of the image generation pipeline.

+{: .highlight-note }
+**Design Philosophy**: Each layer is independent and communicates through well-defined interfaces, enabling easy testing, modification, and scaling of individual components.

 ```
 ┌─────────────────────────────────────────────────────────────────┐